 You can catch up on missed sleep over the weekend.

 Contrary to popular belief, you can't just make up for all those nights of missed sleep during the week once the weekend rolls around.
 "Poor sleep over the week is known as 'sleep debt.'
 Research shows, after one night of sleep deprivation, metabolic shifts occur that are linked to diabetes, heart disease, and the build-up of chemical 'waste' in the brain that's linked to dementia and Alzheimer's," says Tsao-Lin Moy, LMT, an acupuncturist and Chinese medicine expert in New York City.
 "If you do end up with a night of sleep deprivation, it's important to catch up on sleep within 24 hours to reverse the negative effects in the body."
-And for more bad sleep habits you need to avoid, learn the 25 Things You're Doing That Would Horrify Sleep Doctors.
+And to stay on top of pandemic safety protocol, check out This Is Who Is Most Likely to Give You COVID, New Study Says.

 Snoring is no big deal.